MicrosoftDocs/customer-insights/ci-docs/includes/custom-models-manage.md

 1. Replace `<custom model output entity>` with the entity name you provided during the **Model name** step.

 1. Replace `<guid value>` with the Customer ID of the customer you'd like to access.
-This ID displays on the [customer profiles](/customer-profiles.md) page in the CustomerID field.
+This ID displays on the [customer profiles](../customer-profiles.md) page in the CustomerID field.

-## Frequently Asked Questions

-- Why can't I see my pipeline when setting up a custom model workflow?
-  This issue is frequently caused by a configuration issue in the pipeline.
-Ensure the [input parameter is configured](/azure-machine-learning-experiments.md#dataset-configuration) and the [output datastore and path parameters](/azure-machine-learning-experiments.md#import-pipeline-data-into-customer-insights) are also configured.

-- What does the error "Couldn't save intelligence workflow" mean?

-- Can I use a private endpoint with my custom model from Azure Machine Learning?
-  Customer Insights does not currently support private endpoints with custom models out of the box.
-Please contact support for details.

-## Responsible AI

-Predictions offer capabilities to create better customer experiences, improve business capabilities, and revenue streams.
-We strongly recommend you balance the value of your prediction against the impact it has and biases that may be introduced in an ethical manner.
-Learn more about how Microsoft is [addressing Responsible AI](https://www.microsoft.com/ai/responsible-ai?activetab=pivot1%3aprimaryr6).